noetits/ophelia/README.md

 # ICE-Talk

 ICE-Talk is an Interface for a Controllable Expressive Talking Machine.
-It is an web-based GUI that allows the use of a TTS system with controllable parameters via a text field and a clickable 2D plot.
+It is a web-based GUI that allows the use of a TTS system with controllable parameters via a text field and a clickable 2D plot.
 It enables the study of latent spaces for controllable TTS.

 [![Alt text](https://img.youtube.com/vi/TT4jGWzfMIs/0.jpg)](https://www.youtube.com/watch?v=TT4jGWzfMIs)